Astigmatism and Your Eyes

 How Is Astigmatism Treated?

-Almost all degrees of astigmatism can be corrected with properly prescribed eyeglasses or contact lenses.
+Almost all degrees of “normal” astigmatism can be corrected with properly prescribed eyeglasses or contact lenses.
 For a person with only a slight degree of astigmatism, corrective lenses may not be needed at all, as long as other conditions, such as nearsightedness or farsightedness, are not present.
-If the astigmatism is moderate to high, however, corrective lenses are probably needed.
+If the astigmatism is moderate to high, however, corrective glasses or contact lenses are probably needed.

-Corrective lenses (eyeglasses or contact lenses).
-For astigmatism, special soft contact lenses called toric lenses are prescribed.
-Soft toric lenses have greater light bending power in one direction than the other.
-Another option, particularly for higher amounts of astigmatism, is a gas permeable rigid contact lens.
+- Corrective lenses (eyeglasses or contact lenses).
+Astigmatism correction can usually be easily incorporated into eye glasses.
+Alternatively, special soft contact lenses called toric lenses can be prescribed.
+Soft toric lenses have greater light-bending power in one direction than the other.
+Another option, particularly for higher amounts of astigmatism, is a gas-permeable rigid contact lens.
 After performing various tests, your eye doctor will determine the ideal prescription for your astigmatism.